sherzodkhamidov/reactjs-i18n/README.md

+React Js I18next - used for translation languages

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.